Home » Tiny Batch Strawberry Preserves (only three ingredients!)

 Wash 3 half-pint canning jars, rings, and new lids in hot, soapy, water.
 Rinse well.
 Set the rings and lids on a clean towel and put the clean jars in a preheated 225° oven before starting the preserves.
 Jars need 20 minutes in the preheated oven to sterilize.

 As soon as the preserves register 220°, remove the jars from the oven and fill the hot jars with hot preserves.
 Wipe the rims clean and put lids and rings on.
-Screw the rings down until you feel resistence, and then turn a quarter turn more. (i.e., "finger tight")
+Screw the rings down until you feel resistance, i.e., "finger tight".

 Put the jars in a stock pot and fill with enough water to cover the jars by a couple of inches.
 Bring to a boil and time 10 minutes.